SONISOMYA/authenticator/README.md

 # Task Management App

 A cloud-based task management app built with **Flutter** and **Firebase** for real-time task tracking and management.
+You can directly download it from the above app_release_apk file

 ## Features